UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week09/lecture09.md

 Be aware:
  * This should use the *same dataset* as Part 1.
- * Dashboard requirement (like Homework #6)
+ * Dashboard requirement (like Lab #4)

 See Assignment description for more details.

 note:
-This part of the project will be like Homework #6 (which we know is a toughy!) -- if you didn't do well on Homework #6 and want to walk through how to approach this problem feel free to pop by office hours (mine or the TA's) and we'll walk you through it (any office hours should do, we all have the solutions :D )
+This part of the project will be like Lab #4 (which we know is a toughy!) -- if you didn't do well on Lab #4 and want to walk through how to approach this problem feel free to pop by office hours (mine or the TA's) and we'll walk you through it (any office hours should do, we all have the solutions :D )

 ---